Want to know more? — Subscribe

-The Architect is typically the most experienced developer on the team.
-Their role is to make high-level choices, like deciding what tech stack to use, separating the project down to its component parts, and ensuring developers’ adherence to high standards of code.
+The architect is typically the most experienced developer on the team.
+They make high-level choices, like deciding what tech stack to use, separating the project into its parts, and ensuring developers’ adherence to high code standards.

 Coders are the “boots on the ground” of the software development process.
-They typically follow a clear set of directions coming down from the PM, Architect and TL and submit work in batches called commits.
+They typically follow a clear set of directions from the PM, architect, and TL and submit work in batches called commits.

-The QA Engineer is responsible for finding the bugs in each new iteration of the product during and after the development phase.
-Depending on the scope of the project, the team can have a single QA specialist reporting to the Project Manager and Product Owner or multiple QA Engineers reporting to the QA Lead.
+The QA engineer is responsible for finding the bugs in each new iteration of the product during and after the development phase.
+Depending on the project’s scope, the team can have a single QA specialist reporting to the project manager and product owner or multiple QA engineers reporting to the QA lead.

 The designer has the task of creating the look and feel of the application under development.
 Again, just like with the QA role, the number of designers on a project can grow with its scope.